DJ Campbell and Lee Williamson join Blackburn Rovers

 The midfielder featured 24 times for Pompey before

 Appleton told BBC Radio Lancashire: "DJ brings goals to the squad and he's got vast experience of this level.

 "Lee is not as high-profile, but he's a player I think very highly of.
 He's very underrated and I think he'll be a success at Blackburn.

 "I want to bring players who've got a point to prove and who are desperate to be successful.
 DJ and Lee are certainly players of that pedigree.

 "I'd rather have a smaller group of players of true quality, rather than a massive group of players when it's all about quantity and not much quality."

 Appleton added that he would be willing to allow strikers Nuno Gomes and David Goodwillie leave the club on loan, while he admitted that former Rovers and England man David Bentley is on a list of "five or six" wingers he is interested in signing.

-Campbell's future has been a topic for debate since the end of his successful loan spell at Portman Road.
+Campbell's future has been a topic for debate since the

 Hull manager Steve Bruce claimed the player was set to join the Tigers on deadline day and said Campbell walked out on negotiations.